rtyle/ping4pow/kicad/projects/adapter_relay_external/README.md

 **Result:**
 - Zener forward conduction limits voltage to ~0.7V across jack
-- Insufficient voltage for relay operation
 - Zener dissipates: 0.7V × 138mA ≈ 97mW (safe)
 - No damage to circuit
 - User notices relay doesn't work

 **Note:** Reverse polarity protection is a beneficial side-effect of the Zener's forward conduction characteristic, not a primary design goal.
 The low forward voltage prevents damage.

-### Scenario 6: AC Voltage (Unsupported)

-**Fault condition:** User applies AC voltage (e.g., 12VAC transformer) to DC jack.

-**Disclaimer:** This circuit is **NOT designed for AC operation**.
-Analysis provided for completeness only.

-**Circuit behavior:**
-- **Positive half-cycle:** Zener clamps as in DC overvoltage case
-- **Negative half-cycle:** Zener conducts forward like reverse polarity case
-- Result: Alternating clamping at AC frequency

-**Concerns:**
-- Repeated high-current pulses at AC frequency (50/60Hz)
-- F2 may or may not trip depending on AC amplitude and RMS current
-- Zener undergoes thermal cycling (heat/cool at AC rate)
-- Component stress not characterized for AC

-**Status:** Circuit provides partial protection but AC operation is **outside design scope**.
-User documentation must specify **DC only**.

 ## Design Trade-offs and Alternatives Considered